 Bleeding during the first trimester is usually not a cause for concern as it is very common.
 Some estimates are up to 20% of women will experience some form of vaginal bleeding or spotting during the first trimester.
 Spotting is typically light and scant compared to bleeding which can range from a light blood flow to a heavy bleeding.
 Take note of the color, consistency and severity of the bleeding.
 Scant dark brown to red blood is typically older blood and not a cause for concern when spotting.
 Deeper red blood that is heavy or has a lot of clotting may be a cause of concern.
 Call your doctor if you have heavy bleeding, clots, cramping or if you have any concerns.

-– An ectopic pregnancy is when a fertilized egg implants itself outside the uterus.
+An ectopic pregnancy is when a fertilized egg implants itself outside the uterus.
 Without treatment, an ectopic pregnancy can be fatal to the mother (it is almost never viable for the embro).
-Early warning signs of an ectopic pregnancy is cramping and vaginal bleeding.
+Early warning signs of an ectopic pregnancy is cramping and vaginal bleeding during pregnancy.
 Ultrasounds are able to verify the placement of the embryo.

 The Second Trimester

-Bleeding (versus spotting) anytime after the first trimester is a cause for alarm.
+Bleeding during pregnancy (versus spotting) anytime after the first trimester is a cause for alarm.
 Call your doctor or visit the hospital immediately if you suspect any of the following conditions.